Who can create a sandbox?

 No, the Platform tab is completely hidden from these accounts.
 Only customers with business plans or above see the Platform tab at this time.

 Is creation of sandbox users limited only to those who are in the parent enterprise?

 - There is no specific limitation on who can be provisioned as the primary admin on the developer sandbox.

-- Currently, the only requirement is unique email addresses that are different from the email addresses associated with their Box enterprise accounts.
+- Currently, the only requirement is unique email addresses that are different from the email addresses associated with their Box plan accounts.